-The NAEI is divided into a large number of individual emission sectors in order to produce an accurate and detailed estimate of emissions across the UK.
-For each of these sectors a national total emission is compiled within the NAEI from a combination of reported emissions and estimated emissions.
+The NAEI is divided into a number of individual emission sectors to produce a detailed and accurate estimate of emissions across the UK.
+For each of these sectors a national total emission is compiled from a combination of reported emissions and estimated emissions.
 Reported emissions are obtained from the regulators of industrial processes: the Environment Agency, the Scottish Environmental Protection Agency (SEPA) and the Department of the Environment Northern Ireland (DOENI).
 Emission estimates are calculated by applying an emission factor to an appropriate activity statistic.
 That is: